tablelandnetwork/jeti/README.md

 ### Pin to IPFS

-In this example, using `pinToLocal` as a tagged template will insert the proper values in your statement, while simultaniously uploading files to your remote pinning services.
+In this example, using `pinToLocal` as a tagged template will insert the proper values in your statement, while simultaneously uploading files to your remote pinning services.

 Using the `resolve` function of `pinToLocal` fetches the data from IPFS into the result set.